-The 2012 Performathon was on March 10.
+Planning is underway for the 2014 Performathon, scheduled for March 15.
 This gala day of student musical performances and art exhibits is scheduled every two years.
-Though contributions are still trickling in, this year's event will have raised at least $6,500!
 The Performathon is the major fundraising event for the scholarship programs.
 These programs provide vital aid to students in financial need and to talented young people to pursue their study of the arts.
-Since 1993, over $75,000 has been raised and more than 650 students have received scholarship support.
+Since 1993, over $85,000 has been raised and more than 752 students have received scholarship support.

 How Performathon works: Pledge sheets and information are distributed to all community school students early in spring semester.
-Students share pledge sheets with family, friends, and neighbors.
-At the same time, students contact the community school office to let us know that you are planning to perform on the big day.
+Students mail pledge sheets with family, friends, and neighbors and share the list with the community school office.
+At the same time, students contact the office to let us know that you are planning to perform on the big day.
 The scheduling process begins!

 OTHER PERFORMATHON ACTIVITIES

 Teeshirt Design Competition: Back by popular demand, this event is for young visual artists who are encouraged to design this year's Performathon teeshirt using the 25th anniversary as a theme.
 More information about this will be in the Performathon packets.

 Performathon Cafe: The bake sale expands!
 Come to the cafe for a delightful choice of baked goods, a hot or cold drink, and join friends at one of the tables.

 Music Swap: The Concert Hall lobby becomes the grand bazaar of used music (and other music related items) that has been donated by people in the community and NIU School of Music faculty.